MarinaBolondut/Challenge-week-1/README.md

 ## Getting Started

 - To get a local copy up and running follow these simple steps:

      • Open your Terminal(Mac) or Git Bash (Windows)
-     • Go on the reposetory in Github and click on 'Clone'
+     • Go on the reposetory in Github and click on 'Code'
      • Copy the HTTPS link
      • In your terminal enter "git clone" followed by the link you copied